Monster-in-Law: Plot

 On the day of the wedding, Viola turns up wearing an extravagant white dress instead of the peach-colored one Charlie had specially made for her.
-This leads to a violent standoff between them, with Viola refusing to accept Charlie and declaring she will never be good enough for Kevin.
+This leads to a violent standoff between them, with Viola refusing to accept her and declaring Charlie will never be good enough for Kevin.

-Suddenly, Viola's own dreadful mother-in-law, Kevin's grandmother Gertrude, arrives and they have an indignant argument, with Gertrude holding her responsible for the "terminal disappointment", from which Gertrude claims her son, Kevin's father, died many years earlier.
-Gertrude's resentment of Viola bears a strong resemblance to Viola's animosity towards Charlie, who decides to back down as she feels the same thing will happen to them in 30 years.
+Suddenly, Viola's dreadful mother-in-law, Kevin's grandmother Gertrude, arrives, and they have an indignant argument.
+Gertrude holds Viola responsible for the death of her son, Kevin's father, many years earlier, claiming he died of "terminal disappointment."
+Gertrude's resentment of Viola resembles Viola's animosity towards Charlie, who decides to back down because she feels the same thing will happen to them in 30 years.

-Charlie leaves to tell Kevin the wedding is off, but before she can, Ruby finally gets through to Viola.
-Viola resentfully expresses disbelief over being compared to Gertrude, but Ruby points out that Viola is actually far worse, as Gertrude never tried to poison her (referring to the rehearsal dinner incident), as well as the fact that she wore black to Viola's wedding due to being "in mourning" for her son, a contrasting but still disrespectful mirror of Viola's own behavior.
-When Viola claims that she just wants her son to be happy, Ruby asks her what made her think he was not happy with Charlie.
+Charlie leaves to tell Kevin the wedding is off, but Ruby finally gets through to Viola.
+She resents being compared to Gertrude, but Ruby points out that Viola is far worse as Gertrude never tried to poison her, referring to the nuts at the rehearsal dinner.
+She also reveals that Gertrude also wore black to Viola's wedding because she was "in mourning" for her son, an equally disrespectful mirror of Viola's behavior.
+When Viola claims she wants her son to be happy, Ruby asks her why she thinks he is not.

-Viola has an epiphany and ultimately realizes that she wants Charlie to stay and tells her that she will leave the two of them alone if that means her son is happy.
-Charlie, however, tells Viola that she wants her to be a part of their lives, with some boundaries and ground rules.
+Viola has an epiphany, ultimately realizing she wants Charlie to stay.
+She tells her that she will leave the couple alone if that means her son is happy.
+Charlie, however, tells Viola that she wants her to be a part of their lives, so they set some boundaries and ground rules.

-Charlie and Kevin get married and, when she throws the bouquet, Viola (now wearing the peach-colored dress) catches it.
-As the newlyweds drive away to their honeymoon, Viola and Ruby leave to go out drinking.
+Charlie and Kevin get married, and Viola (now wearing the peach-colored dress) catches the bouquet.
+As the newlyweds drive away to their honeymoon in Hawaii, Viola and Ruby leave to go out drinking.